afewell/afewell.github.io/src/pages/blog/GitlabTapIntegration.md

       - gitlab.example.com
       secretName: gitlab-gitlab-tls
 ```
 This is pretty close to the object I want to create.
-I have already created ingress objects for Contour in the past so I know they work fine for my purposes with a minimal configuration, so I can remove nearly most of the labels and annotations.
+I have already created ingress objects for Contour in the past so I know they work fine for my purposes with a minimal configuration, so I can remove most of the labels and annotations.
 One thing to be cautious about here is in many cases labels are used as criteria for forwarding important traffic between services, so arbitrarily removing labels can have unexpected consequences if you aren't careful.
 Fortunately in my case since these are ingress objects, I only need to be concerned with which objects I am forwarding traffic to as the only inbound traffic is from external sources.

 I also needed to update the cert-manager annotation to match my issuer type and name.